How does this medication work? What will it do for me?

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 As well, some forms of this medication may not be used for all of the conditions discussed here.
 If you have not discussed this with your doctor or are not sure why you are using this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each vial of clear, red-orange, aqueous, preservative-free solution, free from visible particles contains idarubicin HCl 1 mg/mL.
+Each vial of clear, red-orange, aqueous, preservative-free solution, free from visible particles contains 1 mg/mL of idarubicin HCl.
 Nonmedicinal ingredients: glycerol, hydrochloric acid, and water for injection USP.

 How should I use this medication?

 The recommended dose and dosing schedule of idarubicin varies according to the specific condition being treated, the response to therapy, and the other medications being used.
 The dose administered is also based on body size.